aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/megillot/eikhah/the-book-of-lamentations-chantable-english-translation-with-trope-by-len-fellman.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-<sup>1</sup>&nbsp;H֣ow she s֣its al֗one
+<sup>1</sup>&nbsp;How | she sits alone
-the cit֜y once f֣ull of p֔eople.
+the city once full of people.
-She has bec֥ome like a w֑idow,
-the gr֣eatest among the n֗ations,
-the princes֜s among the pr֔ovinces.
+ [She has become] like a widow, the greatest [among the nations], the princess among the provinces.
-She is redu֥ced to slֽavery.
+She is reduced to slavery.
 </div></td></tr>